/ seo-glossary / What is Google Business Profile? SEO Guide for Beginners

 Learn what Google Business Profile is, why it matters for local SEO, and how to optimize your listing to attract more local customers.

 Google Business Profile (formerly Google My Business) is a free tool from Google that lets businesses manage how they appear across Google Search and Google Maps.
-When someone searches for a local business or service, the Google Business Profile listing shows key information like business name, address, phone number, hours, photos, reviews, and a direct link to the website.
-It is the single most important factor for appearing in local search results.
+Google describes it as being "for businesses that interact with customers face-to-face during operating hours," which lets owners update business info like hours, contact details, and location, upload photos and videos, reply to customer reviews, and post offers and announcements.
+When someone searches for a local business or service, the Business Profile listing shows the business name, address, phone number, hours, photos, reviews, and a direct link to the website.
+It is the foundational asset for appearing in local search results.

 Why Google Business Profile Matters for SEO